The Importance Of Boiler Efficiency & How to Save Energy at Home

 Heating up your home in colder months is responsible for around 60% of your energy bills.
 That shocking statistic alone should be enough to encourage you to make a change.
 By making the right choices, you can reduce this percentage, save money, and help the environment too.

-Instead of wasting money by regularly having older boiler components replaced, we’d always recommend getting rid of your old boiler completely and installing a new one.
-You can use our ‘Find A Boiler’ tool to find the perfect boiler for your home.
+If you're interested in a new brand new boiler then you can use our ‘Find A Boiler’ tool to find the perfect boiler for your home.
 Our engineers can also install it for you the very next day with no additional charge.

 Which boiler is more efficient?
 Here are the most common types and their boiler energy saving rating:

 - Standard boiler – this type of boiler is the more traditional type.
 It uses hot and cold water storage tanks, usually installed in a loft space.
 For this type of boiler, more space is needed.
 Standard boilers generally reach a 70-80% rate of efficiency, which is a lot lower than newer boiler types.

 - System boiler – the water for this boiler type is taken directly from the water mains, but it is also quite similar to a standard boiler.
 It is possible to purchase a system boiler with A rated efficiency.

 - Combi boiler – Combi boilers are very efficient some with over 90-98% efficiency.
 Using a combi boiler can save you hundreds of pounds each year.